n0mi1k/perturbify/README.md

 **NOTE:** In this toolkit, fgsm (targeted) and deepfool attacks have been implemented

 ## Usage
-Our Tensorflow surrogate model with 3 classifications is trained using Tensorflow and Keras with.
+Our Tensorflow surrogate model with 3 classifications is trained using Tensorflow and Keras.
 Perturbify takes in an input image and outputs the perturbed image.

 `check.py` is automatically invoked once the adversarial image is generated to display the predictions before and after perturbations are added.